-- (1) Yaron Adler disclaims beneficial ownership of an additional 79,800 Ordinary Shares owned by an initial shareholder of our company, due to an irrevocable proxy of the shareholder that instructs the proxy holder to vote such ordinary shares in accordance with the vote of Yaron Adler. - (2) Ofer Adler disclaims beneficial ownership of an additional 100,700 Ordinary Shares owned by an initial shareholder of our company, due to an irrevocable proxy of the shareholder that instructs the proxy holder to vote such ordinary shares in accordance with the vote of Ofer Adler.
+- (1) Excludes an additional 79,800 ordinary shares previously owned directly by a shareholder of the Company, with respect to which such shareholder granted an irrevocable proxy that instructs the proxy holder to vote such ordinary shares in accordance with the vote of Mr. Yaron Adler.
+The Company has been informed that such shareholder has transferred such 79,800 ordinary shares to cede & Co.
+The irrevocable proxy provides that it shall terminate upon transfer of the underlying shares to a third party. - (2) Excludes an additional 100,700 ordinary shares previously owned directly by a shareholder of the Company, with respect to which such shareholder granted an irrevocable proxy that instructs the proxy holder to vote such ordinary shares in accordance with the vote of Mr. Ofer Adler.
+The Company has been informed that such shareholder has transferred such 100,700 ordinary shares to cede & Co.
+The irrevocable proxy provides that it shall terminate upon transfer of the underlying shares to a third party.

-To our knowledge, as of March 28, 2006, we had 33 stockholders of record of which 3 were registered with addresses in the United States.
-These United States holders were as of such date, the holders of record of approximately 36.6% of our outstanding shares.
+To our knowledge, as of February 28, 2007, we had 15 stockholders of record of which 5 were registered with addresses in the United States.
+These United States holders were, as of such date, the holders of record of approximately 33.3% of our outstanding shares.